Spider-Man: No Way Home: Cast

-An alternate version of Parker who uses organic webbing instead of web shooters like his alternate counterparts.
+An alternate version of Peter who uses organic webbing instead of web shooters like his alternate counterparts.
 The other Spider-Men refer to him as "Peter-Two", while Marvel's official website named him the "Friendly Neighborhood Spider-Man".
-Maguire wanted the film to reveal only minimal details about what happened to his character after the events of Raimi's Spider-Man 3 (2007).
+Maguire wanted the film to reveal only minimal details about what happened to his character after the events of Raimi's film Spider-Man 3 (2007).

-Rhys Ifans reprises his role as Dr. Curt Connors / Lizard, an Oscorp scientist from Webb's The Amazing Spider-Man (2012) who transformed into a large reptilian monster while trying to regrow his missing arm.
+Rhys Ifans reprises his role as Dr. Curt Connors / Lizard, an Oscorp scientist from Webb's film The Amazing Spider-Man (2012) who transformed into a large reptilian monster while trying to regrow his missing arm.
 Thomas Haden Church reprises his role as Flint Marko / Sandman, a small-time thief from Spider-Man 3 who received an ability to transform into sand.
 Both Ifans and Church returned to voice the characters, though footage at the end of the film when they revert to their human forms was archival footage from The Amazing Spider-Man and Spider-Man 3, respectively.
 Watts served as a stand-in for Church on-set by providing motion-capture reference to the uncredited body double who physically replaced Church in the role.
 Charlie Cox reprises his role as Matt Murdock from Marvel Television's Netflix series, and Tom Hardy reprises his roles as Eddie Brock / Venom from Sony's Spider-Man Universe (SSU) in an uncredited cameo appearance in the mid-credits scene.

-Reprising their roles from previous MCU Spider-Man films are Angourie Rice as Betty Brant, Parker's classmate and Ned's ex-girlfriend; Hannibal Buress as Coach Wilson, Midtown School of Science and Technology's gym teacher; Martin Starr as Roger Harrington, Parker's academic decathlon teacher; J. B. Smoove as Julius Dell, Parker's teacher; J. K. Simmons as J. Jonah Jameson, the host of The Daily Bugle; and Gary Weeks as Department of Damage Control (DODC) agent Foster.
+Reprising their roles from previous MCU Spider-Man films are Angourie Rice as Betty Brant, Peter's classmate and Ned's ex-girlfriend; Hannibal Buress as Coach Wilson, Midtown School of Science and Technology's gym teacher; Martin Starr as Roger Harrington, Peter's academic decathlon teacher; J. B. Smoove as Julius Dell, Peter's teacher; J. K. Simmons as J. Jonah Jameson, the host of The Daily Bugle; and Gary Weeks as Department of Damage Control (DODC) agent Foster.
 Jake Gyllenhaal appears as Quentin Beck / Mysterio via archival footage from Far From Home.
 Also appearing in the film are Paula Newsome as an MIT administrator, Arian Moayed as DODC agent Cleary, Mary Rivera as Ned's grandmother, and Cristo Fernández as a bartender serving Brock.
 Tom Holland's brother Harry Holland was set to make a cameo as a thief, but his scenes were cut from the original theatrical release.
 Lexi Rabe, who portrayed Stark's daughter Morgan in the film Avengers: Endgame (2019), also had an appearance that was not included in the theatrical release.